Fight against illegal fishing: Commission lists Saint Vincent and the Grenadines and the Comoros as non-cooperating, and issues warning for Liberia

 The global value of IUU fishing is estimated at approximately 10 billion euros per year.
 Between 11 and 26 million tonnes of fish are caught illegally a year, corresponding to at least 15% of world catches.
 The EU is the world's biggest importer of fisheries products.

-Distributed by APO on behalf of Delegation of the European Union to Liberia.
+Distributed by APO Group on behalf of Delegation of the European Union to Liberia.